 Generally, enter the amount from Form 8606, line 19, plus any qualified distributions.
-But if you withdrew the entire balance of all of your Roth IRAs, do not enter less than the amount on Form 5329, line 18 (see Example next).
+But if you withdrew the entire balance of all of your Roth IRAs, don't enter less than the amount on Form 5329, line 18 (see the Example next).

 Example.
-You contributed \$1,000 to a Roth IRA in 2013, your only contribution to Roth IRAs.
-In 2015, you discovered you were not eligible to contribute to a Roth IRA in 2013.
-On September 9, 2015, you withdrew \$800, the entire balance in the Roth IRA.
-You must file Form 5329 for 2013 and 2014 to pay the additional taxes for those years.
-When you complete Form 5329 for 2015, you enter \$1,000 (not \$800) on line 20, because you withdrew the entire balance.
+You contributed \$1,000 to a Roth IRA in 2018, your only contribution to Roth IRAs.
+In 2020, you discovered you weren't eligible to contribute to a Roth IRA in 2018.
+On September 7, 2020, you withdrew \$800, the entire balance in the Roth IRA.
+You must file Form 5329 for 2018 and 2019 to pay the additional taxes for those years.
+When you complete Form 5329 for 2020, you enter \$1,000 (not \$800) on line 20 because you withdrew the entire balance.

-Enter the excess of your contributions to Roth IRAs for 2015 (unless withdrawn-discussed below) over your contribution limit for Roth IRAs.
+Enter the excess of your contributions to Roth IRAs for 2020 (unless withdrawn-discussed below) over your contribution limit for Roth IRAs.
 See the instructions for line 19, earlier, to figure your contribution limit for Roth IRAs.

-Do not include rollovers in figuring your excess contributions.
+Don't include rollovers in figuring your excess contributions.

-You can withdraw some or all of your excess contributions for 2015 and they will be treated as not having been contributed if:
+You can withdraw some or all of your excess contributions for 2020 and they will be treated as not having been contributed if:

-- You make the withdrawal by the due date, including extensions, of your 2015 tax return, and - You withdraw any earnings on the withdrawn contributions and include the earnings in gross income (see the Instructions for Form 8606 for details).
-Also, if you had not reached age 591⁄2 at the time of the withdrawal, include the earnings as an early distribution on line 1 of Form 5329 for the year in which you report the earnings.
+- You make the withdrawal by the due date, including extensions, of your 2020 tax return; and - You withdraw any earnings on the withdrawn contributions and include the earnings in gross income (see the Instructions for Form 8606 for details).
+Also, if you hadn't reached age 591⁄2 at the time of the withdrawal, include the earnings as an early distribution on line 1 of Form 5329 for the year in which you report the earnings.